-- -ip a.b.c.d where 0 <= a,b,c,d <= 255: The device for which a driver should be discovered. - -host A valid hostname: The device for which a driver should be discovered. - -fqdn A valid Fully Qualified Domain Name: The device for which a driver should be discovered.
+- -ip a.b.c.d where 0 <= a,b,c,d <= 255.
+You may optionally prefix the IP with SITE: where SITE is the name of the Site the device is in.: The device for which a driver should be discovered. - -host A valid hostname: The device for which a driver should be discovered. - -fqdn A valid Fully Qualified Domain Name: The device for which a driver should be discovered. - -deviceid A device ID discover drivers discover drivers